NadeemSamaali/LinearAlgebraSoftware/README.md

   * `dot`: Calculates dot product of two vectors
   * `cross` : Finds the cross product of two vectors
   * `projection` : Finds the orthogonal projection of a vector onto another

+#### arithmetic.py

+This sub-library contains an arithmeic expression parser, which parses and evaluates a user inputted numerical equation using the PEMDAS principle of operator priority using the `parse` command.
+Currently supports addition, substraction, multiplication, division and paranthesis grouping.

 ### App.py
 Contains the code which allows users to interact with the different methods performing the matrix and vector operations.